koenrane/KR-new-site/content/judgment-day-insights-from-judgment-in-managerial-decision.md

 Groups are good because they pool knowledge and expertise.
 However, studies show that by default, shared knowledge is much more likely to be discussed than unshared knowledge, which can significantly worsen decision-making.
 The authors give the example of a group initially disfavoring a student council candidate.
 One person is privately aware of crucial positive information about the candidate, and groups in which all members knew the info were likely to favor the candidate.
 The information wasn't usually shared, and the candidate was passed over.

-> [!quote]
-> \[Ameliorative\] strategies include forewarning the group in advance of the unique knowledge of different members and identifing expertise in the group before the discussion begins.
+> [!quote] > \[Ameliorative\] strategies include forewarning the group in advance of the unique knowledge of different members and identifying expertise in the group before the discussion begins.

 ## Open subaccounts for savings